edresch/coalescence/coalescence.md

 * "That which is infinite cannot be many, for many-ness is a finite concept.
 To have infinity you must identify or define the infinity as unity. ***This unity is all that there is."*** - [Ra](https://redd.it/6dbh63) / [Carla Rueckert, Law of One](https://www.llresearch.org/home.aspx)

-* “Above all other relationships he recognizes ***the universal brotherhood of every living thing.*** The symbol of the clasped hands, explained in the Lodge, reflects his attitude towards all the world, for he is the comrade of all created things. - [The Lost Keys of Freemasonry](https://en.wikisource.org/wiki/The_Lost_Keys_of_Freemasonry/Introduction)

-* "The first peace, which is most important, is that which comes within the souls of men when they realize their relationship, ***their oneness, with the universe*** and all its Powers, and when they realize that at the center of the universe dwells Wakan-Tanka, and that this center is really everywhere, it is within each of us.
-This is the real Peace, and the others are but reflections of this.
-The second peace is that which is made between two individuals, and the third is that which is made between two nations.
-But above all you should understand that there can never be peace between nations until there is first known that true peace which, as I have often said, is within the souls of men." - [Hehaka Sapa, Wichasha Wakan](https://en.wikiquote.org/wiki/Black_Elk)

 * "Every separate existent is an adjusted part, ***holding its own characteristic and yet contributing by its own native tendency to the entire life-history of the Universe.*** All blending into a kosmos that must be alert throughout, every member living by its own life, nothing that can have existence failing to exist within it.
 The All could not have its huge life unless its every member had a life of its own. ***The secret lies in a variety within a unity.
 And on what has thus been compacted to unity, Beauty enthrones itself."*** - [Plotinus, Enneads, 204-270 AD.](https://www.sacred-texts.com/cla/plotenn/index.htm)

 * “And all the books you've read have been read by other people.
 And all the songs you've loved have been heard by other people.
 And that girl that's pretty to you is pretty to other people.
 And that if you looked at these facts when you were happy, ***you would feel great because you are describing 'unity***.” - [Stephen Chbosky](https://www.goodreads.com/quotes/9625-and-all-the-books-you-ve-read-have-been-read-by)

 ***